The-OpenROAD-Project/OpenLane/docs/source/getting_started/installation_common_section.rst

 Checking the Docker Installation
 --------------------------------------------------------------------------------

-After that you can run Docker Hello World without root.
-To test it use following command:
+After that, you can run Docker Hello World without root.
+To test it use the following command:

 .. code-block:: shell